oemof/oemof-solph/docs/usage.rst

 User's guide
 ~~~~~~~~~~~~

 Solph is an oemof-package, designed to create and solve linear or mixed-integer linear optimization problems.
 The package is based on pyomo.
 To create an energy system model generic and specific components are available.
-To get started with solph, checkout the examples in the :ref:`solph_examples_label` section.
+To get started with solph, checkout the examples in the :ref:`examples_label` section.

 This User's guide provides a user-friendly introduction into oemof-solph,
 which includes small examples and nice illustrations.